matecat/simple-s3/README.md

 *   `createFolder` . create an empty folder in a bucket if it does not exists
 *   `deleteBucket` - delete a bucket
 *   `deleteItem` - delete an item
-*   `getBucketLifeCycle` get the expiring date of a bucket
+*   `getBucketLifeCycle` get the bucket lifecycle configuration
 *   `getBucketSize` get the size (in Bytes) of files in a bucket
 *   `getItem` - get all informations for an item
 *   `getItemsInABucket` get an array of items in a bucket
 *   `getPublicItemLink` - get the public link to download the item
 *   `hasBucket` - check if a bucket exists
 *   `hasItem` - check if an item exists
+*   `setBucketLifecycleConfiguration` - set basic bucket lifecycle configuration
 *   `uploadItem` - upload an item to a bucket from a file
 *   `uploadItemFromBody` - upload an item to a bucket from the body content